dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Authenticating Your APIs/_index.md

 ## Creating an LDAP Server

 If you would like to have a try at creating an LDAP server, or just want something simple to test with, we have prepared the following tutorial to help setup a local LDAP server.
-The following has been made with ubuntu as the OS.
+The following has been made with Ubuntu as the OS.

 {{< alert color="success" title="Tip" >}}
 Remember to have ports 389 and 636 open!